Summer bouquet. Beautiful multi colored fresh flower arrangement. Birthday bouquet made of summer flowers photographed outdoors.

 This beautiful flower farm in Nelson County is just a short drive through the mountains from Charlottesville.
 U-pick is open July through October, Thursday-Sunday weekly.
 Entry fee includes access to the farms and filling your take-home vessel of blooms.
 Vase arrangements and bulk pricing available.

-Seasonal Highlights: In addition to flower picking, there is also a roadside stand open July-October, Thursday-Sunday.
+In addition to flower picking, there is also a roadside stand open July-October.
+It’s restocked twice a day from Thursday through Sunday.

 Drive Time from Charlottesville: ~1 hour

-The Freckled Flower Farm hosts private classes, pop-up bloom bars, and special events where you can learn to design your own unique bouquet.
-Guests can also enjoy classic pick-your-own sessions throughout the season.
+The Freckled Flower Farm is a family-run farm focused on sustainable growing practices.
+They host private classes, pop-up bloom bars, and special events where you can learn to design your own unique bouquet.

-Why Visit: A great spot for hands-on floral fun—perfect for parties, classes, or a casual bouquet-picking day trip.
+Guests can enjoy classic pick-your-own sessions throughout the growing season.
+It’s a great spot for hands-on floral fun, perfect for parties, classes, or a casual bouquet-picking day trip.

 Drive Time from Charlottesville: ~1 hour